TahaMsv/TahaMsv.github.io/researches.md

 ---

 ## NLP Lab

-- Working in Shahid Beheshti NLP lab, Under the supervision of [Dr. Mehrnoush Shamsfard](https://scholar.google.com/citations?hl=en&user=BVAsKDsAAAAJ).
-I collaborate in research projects with this lab.
-The paper is still **under publish**.
+Working in Shahid Beheshti NLP lab, Under the supervision of [Dr. Mehrnoush Shamsfard](https://scholar.google.com/citations?hl=en&user=BVAsKDsAAAAJ).
+I collaborate in research projects with this laboratory.
+Also, the article is in the process of publication.

+### Detecting Offensive and Out-of-Domain Sentences:
+- Detecting and validating offensive sentences using deep learning models and available data.
+- Developing custom frameworks for structuring positive and negative sentences within texts for use in various projects.
+- With the goal of publishing a research paper.

-- Contributed to a project focused on complex query intent detection in chatbots.
+### Contributed to a project focused on complex query intent detection in chatbots.
 This project achieved 4th place at Amirkabir Artificial Intelligence Competitions (AAIC).

 ---